It isn't always punches and name-calling.

 What Can Teachers Do?

+As a parent or student I list 3 strategies to practice on another blog on bullying I think are useful.
 As a teacher, you naturally want the best for your students.
 You want them to come to school and feel safe, protected and like a valuable part of society.

 That said, what can you do to help prevent bullying in your classroom?

 The answer lies in taking prompt action and speaking up as soon as you notice any signs of any form of bullying.
 Reporting the instance to the proper school authorities can help the targets receive prompt and professional help.
+More Great advice for parents and teachers here at commonsense media.

 However, it's best to work toward a proactive approach to bullying, not a reactive one.